There are 2 methods we should first describe to understand how persisting works in MikroORM:

 automatically, you do not have to call persist on those, and flush is enough to update

 To save entity state to database, you need to persist it.
-Persist takes care or deciding
+Persist determines

 whether to use